bitfocus/companion-module-bmd-videohub/README.md

 - Fix 'weird response from videohub' bug
 - Add lock/unlock feature
 - Use of variable is now possible to rename inputs, outputs and serial
+- Default name for monitor outputs are now "Monitor #" instead of "Output #"

 **Changes in v2.2.0**